cuygur/explorewanchain/community/mywanwallet.md

 ## Trezor Instructions

-1. Navigate to `https://mywanwallet.nl/`.
+1. Connect your Trezor to your PC by USB and navigate to `https://mywanwallet.nl/`.
 Double check the address to make sure that it is correct, including 'https' and the 'nl' domain.

 2. Double check that you are on the Wanchain Mainnet and not on the Testnet or any other network.